There was no good way to say it when it happened.

-But this was how Sean's death struck me then,
+But this is how Sean Taylor's death struck me then,

-so I will continue to make this my silent tribute
+so I will continue to make this silent tribute

 (Reprinted from November 28, 2007)